Shakori

-The Shakori were an indigenous people of the Southeastern Woodlands.
+The Shakori were an Indigenous people of the Southeastern Woodlands.
 They were thought to be a Siouan people, closely allied with other nearby tribes such as the Eno and the Sissipahaw.
-As their name is also recorded as Shaccoree, they can be confused with the Sugaree, but the latter are Catawba people.
+As their name is also recorded as Shaccoree, they may be the same as the Sugaree, as both are Catawba people.

 Yardley in 1654 wrote about a Tuscarora guide's accounts of the Cacores people from Haynoke who, although smaller in stature and number, were able to evade the Tuscarora.
 Their villages were located around what is now Hillsborough, North Carolina along the banks of the Eno and Shocco rivers.

 Culture

 Although little is known about the Shakori, at the time of contact, they were not noted as being noticeably different from the surrounding tribes.
 They made their wigwams and other structures out of interwoven saplings and sticks; these were covered in mud as opposed to the bark typically used by other nearby tribes.
 They were described as being similar to traditional dwellings of the Quapaw from Arkansas.
 In the center of the village, men often played a slinging stone game, probably similar to the chunkey played by tribes further south and west.